gmfc/helios-os/docs/kernel.md

 `core/fs/sqlite.ts` provides helpers to load and persist the entire kernel state.
 A snapshot is pure JSON that captures files, running processes and network connections.
 Loading a snapshot recreates the same environment deterministically.

+When the kernel stops or reboots the host stores the current snapshot to disk.
+On the next boot `Kernel.create()` loads that snapshot so all windows and services resume exactly where they left off.
+Users can also manage save slots with `save_snapshot_named(name)` and `load_snapshot_named(name)` through the `/sbin/snapshot` utility.

 ### Syscalls

 User programs interact with the kernel through an asynchronous syscall dispatcher.
 The table below lists all calls currently supported.